kevbite/kevbite.github.io/_posts/2015-09-14-getting-along-with-automapper-and-autofac.md

 #### Long mapping configuration

-I'm really only going to say one this about long mapping configurations and thats everyone should start using [mapping profiles](https://github.com/AutoMapper/AutoMapper/wiki/Configuration#profile-instances), these are used to organize AutoMapper configuration so you don't just end up with a big long list of `Mapper.CreateMap<>` in your program.main() It just consolidates it and makes it easier to manage later down the line.
+I'm really only going to say one this about long mapping configurations and that's everyone should start using [mapping profiles](https://github.com/AutoMapper/AutoMapper/wiki/Configuration#profile-instances), these are used to organize AutoMapper configuration so you don't just end up with a big long list of `Mapper.CreateMap<>` in your program.main() It just consolidates it and makes it easier to manage later down the line.

 #### Dependency hell